ecostarsorg/ecostarsorg.github.io/careers/backend.md

 - Help other engineers join the team by leading their onboarding process.

 ## ⚙️ How we work
-**Steering committee** (steerco)
-Once per week we hold a company-wide meeting where we sync about our ongoing projects, needs and thoughts.
-Everybody is welcome and decisions are made (mostly) by consensus.
-We intend to keep doing this as long as it is manageable, because we believe it is the best way to avoid confusion and noise.

 **Rhythm: Lean Software Development**
 We work in very short cycles, where work takes as long as it takes, but we try to simplify every iteration, release early, test and learn.